 Prefer to avoid chemical cleaners?
-Many green cleaning methods work well on tile, but avoid harsh scrubbing pads and acidic solutions such as vinegar, lemon juice or chlorine-free bleach.
+Many green cleaning methods work well on tile, but avoid harsh scrubbing pads and acidic solutions such as lemon juice or chlorine-free bleach.
 Oils (essential oils, oil soap) can also damage grout and natural stone.
 Here are our recommendations:

 Porcelain and Ceramic Tile